Home > Testing Equipment > How to measure the RPM of a DC motor?

 • 7,200 / 4 = 1,800 RPM

-The amount of slip varies slightly based on the motor&#;s design.
-A reasonable full-load speed for a 60 Hz, four-pole motor would be 1,725 RPM.
-The slip is the difference between the no-load speed and the full-load speed.
-In this case, that would be:
+The slip amount varies slightly depending on the design of the motor.
+A usual full-load speed for a 60 Hz, four-pole motor could be around 1,725 RPM.
+Therefore, the slip is the difference between the no-load speed and the full-load speed:

 • (Hz x 60 x 2) / number of poles = no-load RPM